 There is another coded explanation for why Elgar would encipher Joachim’s motto in the Mendelssohn fragments.
 The initials F. A. E. encode the English initials for A Mighty Fortress (A. M. F.).
 Two of the letters (A and F) are exact matches, while the missing M may be accounted for by reorienting the E facedown.
 Elgar used this identical procedure with semicircular characters resembling cursive capital Es in his Dorabella Cipher conceived two years before the genesis of the Enigma Variations.
 The F. A. E. Cipher hints at the secretive Theme’s three-word German title, while its corollary, the A. M. F. Cipher, provides the initials for the literal English translation of Ein feste Burg as A Mighty Fortress.

 The keys of the Mendelssohn fragments (A-flat, F, E-flat) not only encipher Joachim’s personal motto and the English initials for A Mighty Fortress, but they also reproduce the identical melodic intervals formed by the last three notes of Ein feste Burg’s ending phrase from Mendelssohn’s Reformation Symphony.
-In bar 5 of Mendelssohn’s Finale the last three notes of Ein feste Burg’s concluding phrase as performed by the flute are C descending by a minor third to A followed by a drop of a major second to G. The keys of the Mendelssohn fragments follow this same interval sequence a major third lower with A-flat dropping by a minor third to F, then down a major second to E-flat.
+In bar 5 of Mendelssohn’s Finale, the last three notes of Ein feste Burg’s concluding phrase as performed by the flute is C descending by a minor third to A followed by a drop of a major second to G. The keys of the Mendelssohn fragments follow this same interval sequence a major third lower with A-flat dropping by a minor third to F, then down a major second to E-flat.
 This tail fragment from the ending phrase of Ein feste Burg is called the Mendelssohn Keynotes Cipher.
-With one set of fragments Elgar ingeniously encodes a fourth fragment, one that provides the last three notes of Mendelssohn’s adaption of Ein feste Burg transposed down a major third.
-The two 3’s in this cipher’s decryption calling for the transposition of three notes down a major third appears to be a coded version of Elgar’s initials because two cursive capital E’s (EE) are the mirror image of two 3’s (33).
+With one set of fragments, Elgar ingeniously encodes a fourth fragment, one that provides the last three notes of Mendelssohn’s adaption of Ein feste Burg transposed down a major third.
+The two 3’s in this cipher’s decryption calling for the transposition of three notes down a major third appears to be a coded version of Elgar’s initials because two cursive capital E’s (EE) is the mirror image of two 3’s (33).